 This course provides a frame of reference within which to view Intellectual Disabilities (ID).
 It includes an overview of major characteristics and appropriate educational programming with an emphasis on functional life skills.
-A good deal of emphasis on prevocational vocational, and transitional programming.
+A good deal of emphasis will be placed on life goal planning with emphasis on prevocational vocational, and transitional programming.
 In addition, some aspects of programming for physical disabilities, multiple disabilities, and other health impairments (POHI) will be addressed.
 Prerequisites: SPE 229 and acceptance into the Teacher Education Program.